-Combustion by Sara Eliza Johnson is a poem which reflects on the interconnection of everything on earth and the importance of reflecting on the small things.
-Johnson takes us on a scientific journey through examination of natural elements at the molecular level in order to capture the essence of how each and everything on earth is related somehow and more importantly that even things that appear simple on the outside are positively livid with energy.
+Combustion by Sara Eliza Johnson is a poem that reflects on the interconnection of everything on earth and the importance of reflecting on the small things.
+Johnson takes us on a scientific journey through an examination of natural elements at the molecular level in order to capture the essence of how each and everything on earth is related somehow and more importantly that even things that appear simple on the outside are positively livid with energy.
 Johnson’s use of heavy imagery and continuous alliteration creates a vivid and compelling effect for the reader.

-Johnson commences her poem with a brief anatomy lesson; mentioning the number of bones and vertebrae in our body, the number of cells and furthermore the atoms in our cells.
+Johnson commences her poem with a brief anatomy lesson; mentioning the number of bones and vertebrae in our body, the number of cells, and furthermore the atoms in our cells.
 She starts the anatomy lesson with the word if showing us that she is drawing a conclusion from the facts that she had stated.
 The conclusion that she comes to is that if there are so many, hundreds of trillions of elements to our outwardly simple body then

 the lilacs across the yard are nebulae beginning to star.

 This verse is beautiful in its significance.
 Johnson is using imagery to try to do justice to the heavy proposition being made.
 The world is so much more complex than what we see on the outside.
 If at the molecular level there is so much going on then the pretty lilacs we see growing outside are not docile organisms waiting to be watered whilst swaying in the wind.
-They are in reality energy packed living beings in the fullest sense of the word.
+They are in reality energy-packed living beings in the fullest sense of the word.
 Photosynthesizing, growing, using every last resource their bodies can muster to grow more and produce more.
 Nebulae require tremendous amounts of energy to cause star formation, in fact, a combustion reaction must occur in order for the star to form.
 This is where the title of the poem could have been derived from.
 Johnson is trying to drive home the point that every living thing is not docile, but rather so beautiful because of the energy and potential it withholds.

 The next line takes an unexpected turn and Johnson uses a simile to liken fruit flies rising off of oranges to the photons rising to create a bomb explosion ‘miles away’.
 This line is fascinating and the first thing that it shows is that everything is interconnected.
-There is a relatedness to the way a bomb blast explodes and the way fruit flies rise off of oranges, and that relatedness is energy.
+There is relatedness to the way a bomb blast explodes and the way fruit flies rise off of oranges, and that relatedness is energy.
 Once again bringing attention to the notion that all living things are full of energy.
-The voice in the poem explains that the moment of the bomb explosion, or perhaps the moment of the explosion of energy created when a fruit flies exercising a multitude of different mechanisms to lift up into the air, both which are being drawn to be of equal importance by Johnson, the voice feels as if there are nails suspended in honey.
+The voice in the poem explains that the moment of the explosion, or perhaps the moment of the explosion of energy created when fruit flies exercising a multitude of different mechanisms to lift up into the air, both of which are being drawn to be of equal importance by Johnson, the voice feels as if there are nails suspended in honey.
 This shows that the voice feels like something so horrific and harmful, something with the potential to do so much damage is rendered harmless and made beautiful and sweet.
 The explosion of energy is not something harmful because it has been controlled by natural circumstances to be sweet.

 An important observation is Johnson’s emphasis on the presence of shadows.
 The shadows of atoms and echoes being shadows of sound.
 Johnson could be addressing the shadows of varying elements on earth to once again draw attention to how everything on earth is interconnected.
 All shadows big or small carry the ability to mix with one another effortlessly.
 Johnson’s mentioning of shadows could be to remind us that all things really are one and the same.